fintkz/Mean_Reversion/README.md

 This project implements a simple mean reversion trading strategy for gold futures using Python and the Yahoo Finance API.

+Please note that this is a very simple project and is for educational purposes only and should not be used in production without thorough testing and analysis.
+Use at your own risk.

 ## Overview

 The strategy is based on two moving averages (30-day and 90-day) of the daily closing price of gold futures.
 When the difference between the price and the moving averages falls below a fixed threshold, the strategy generates a buy signal.
 When the difference rises above another fixed threshold, it generates a sell signal.